oobabooga/text-generation-webui/04-‐-Model-Tab.md

 Loads: GGUF/GGML models.

-Similar to llama.cpp but it works for certain GGUF/GGML models not supported by llama.cpp like Falcon, StarCoder, StarChat, and GPT-J.
+Similar to llama.cpp but it works for certain GGUF/GGML models not originally supported by llama.cpp like Falcon, StarCoder, StarChat, and GPT-J.

 ## Model dropdown